 Auxiliary Accounting and Recharge/Service Centers

 Simply put, IU’s mission is to support the students, staff, faculty, and communities where its campuses are located.
 Activity that falls outside of IU’s mission is referred to as auxiliary.
-Jennifer George, Director of Auxiliary Accounting, and Amy Pfaff, Manager of Auxiliary Accounting will demonstrate how to distinguish auxiliary activity from other fund group activity and describe the reporting requirements for auxiliary units.
+Amy Pfaff, Manager of Auxiliary Accounting will demonstrate how to distinguish auxiliary activity from other fund group activity and describe the reporting requirements for auxiliary units.

 Closely related to auxiliary activity is recharge/service center activity.
-John Sparks, Manager of Cost Accounting, Cash Control & Custodial Funds, will explain the importance of recharge/service center activity to the university, as well as the risks associated with non-compliance.
+Amy will also explain the importance of recharge/service center activity to the university, as well as the risks associated with non-compliance.